WNMD 2025 · CONCERT 5

 ALEXIS BACON (USA, 1975)

-In the Foreign Land (2018), for clarinet in B flat
+In the Foreign Land (2018)

-individual submission
+Individual submission

 — Joseph von Eichendorff’s poem In der Fremde is a portrait of a mysterious man who finds himself in a lonely forest as a thunderstorm threatens.
 The speaker’s parents are long dead, and no one in the forest recognizes him anymore.
 Robert Schumann chose the poem as the first song of his Leiderkreis Op.
 39, one of my favorite Romantic song cycles.
-Throughout the course of the cycle, we never learn whether the forest is literal or figurative, as the singer’s emotional state vascillates wildly from song to song.
-When Gregory Oakes asked me to write a work for solo clarinet, I wanted to explore both the sound of the clarinet as it is played in Romantic music, and the use of extended techniques and microtones.
+Throughout the course of the cycle, we never learn whether the forest is literal or figurative, as the singer’s emotional state vacillates wildly from song to song.
+When Gregory Oakes asked me to write a work for solo clarinet, I wanted to explore both the sound of the clarinet as it is played in Romantic music and the use of extended techniques and microtones.
 These sound worlds contrast, as mysterious air and rustling sounds alternate with pure arpeggios and romantic melodies.
 As this was my first composition to use microtones, I truly felt that I was in a foreign musical world.
 In the Foreign Land is dedicated to Gregory Oakes, in gratitude for his willingness to explore sounds with me.

 JOÃO PEDRO OLIVEIRA (Portugal, 1959)